Bluecodelf/hanako/docs/v1/USERS.ac.md

 * When a user is created with an invalid civility
 * Then it should fail with a bad request (400) reason

-### AC-USERS-14: Legal name automatically generated
+### AC-USERS-14: Display name automatically generated

-* Given an existing user with a first and last name, but no legal name
+* Given an existing user with a first and last name, but no display name
 * When the user is retrieved
-* Then it should have a legal name composed from the first and last name
+* Then it should have a display name composed from the first and last name

-### AC-USERS-15: Legal name overriding first and last name
+### AC-USERS-15: Display name overriding first and last name

-* Given an existing user with a first, last and legal name
+* Given an existing user with a first, last and display name
 * When the user is retrieved
-* Then the legal name should be consistent with the stored value
+* Then the display name should be consistent with the stored value

 ### AC-USERS-17: Cannot retrieve password